You can add third-party contributed modules to extend or alter Drupal's behavior.

 A note about FTP: If FTP is not enabled for your server, you may receive an error message.
 Drupal will not be able to diagnose the problem, only tell you that there is one.
 It's up to you to determine whether your server is properly configured for FTP.

 - Extract the files.The downloaded module package will be in a compressed file format such as 'tar.gz'.
 On Windows, use a program like 7-zip to extract the files.
 On modern Mac systems, double-click the .tar.gz file.
-For *nix systems, use the command line:
+On Linux or similar systems, use the command line:

 tar -zxvf modulename-drupalversionnumber.tar.gz